beejjorgensen/bgnet0/src/bgnet0_part_8200_threading.md

 something to happen, and you need another function to keep running at the same time.

-Spoiler alert: we're going to use this in our multiuser chat client because it has to do two things at once, both of which block:
+This would be useful in a multiuser chat client because it has to do two things at once, both of which block:

 * Wait for the user to type in their chat message.
 * Wait for the server to send more messages.